 Genetic engineering, including animal biotechnology, is regulated by Act No. XXVII of 1998 on Gene Technology Activity.
 The Ministry of Agriculture takes the lead and makes decisions regulating biotech issues.
-The NFCSO is the top government organization that handles technical aspects such as inspection and testing.
+NFCSO is the top government organization that handles technical aspects such as inspection and testing.
 The administrative body, that receives and evaluates GE applications for biotechnology experiments, is the Gene Technology Advisory Committee (in Hungarian).

 Hungary has no country-level legislation related to the commercial use and trade of clones, their offspring, or products derived from these animals.
 GOH supports the EU's efforts to create common EU legislation and institutions governing animal cloning.
-Hungary is still a vocal opponent of any kind of GE plant or GE animal products.
+At the same time, Hungary is still a vocal opponent of GE animal products.